 4.6 (3.7-5.1)

-Abbreviations: ADT, androgen deprivation therapy; IQR, interquartile range; mCSPC, metastatic hormone-sensitive prostate cancer; PSA, prostate-specific antigen.
+Abbreviations: ADT, androgen deprivation therapy; IQR, interquartile range; mCSPC, metastatic castration-sensitive prostate cancer; PSA, prostate-specific antigen.

 a